isi-usc-edu/NagiosNotify/README.md

 All of the global variables at the beginning of nagiosnotify_slack.py and nagiosnotify_teams.py can be overriden by command line arguments.
-Both nagiosnotify_slack.py and nagiosnotify_teams.py require nagiosnotify.py but do not require each other.
+Both nagiosnotify_slack.py and nagiosnotify_teams.py require nagiosnotify.py, but do not require each other.

 The code works with Python 2.6, 2.7, and 3.7.
-The unit test code requires Python 2.7 and 3.7.
+The unit test code works with Python 2.7 and 3.7.